 - I’m just a typical dude with one house, one bank account, one 401k, a car and a Roth IRA.
-I don’t own any businesses (well, there’s this one, but if I die, the show and blog are dying too.
-Zoey has some great YouTube videos if you still want to be entertained by a member of the Hill Family).
+I don’t own any businesses (well, there’s this one, but if I die, the show and blog are dying too).

 - I don’t own out-of-state properties.

 - Based on some research (AKA watching a bunch of videos of lawyers on YouTube), I feel like our situation is pretty straightforward.

 - Right now, all of these assets (minus the car) are either designated to my wife Nicole or they have her set as the co-owner.

 - According to a Legal Zoom, if your assets in your trust earn income (brokerage account, etc), then you have to file a separate tax return for your trust as well!

 - Cha-ching!
 That sounds like a much more complicated tax filing process in my opinion.
 That would mean I’d need to get a tax advisor to support me with that nuanced process.
 There’s some additional money spent right there.

 The list goes on, but I’ll stop at 5 reasons.